-The FORCE algorithm is enabled by default, but can be disabled using the BDD FORCE variable ordering algorithm option (see the options section).
+The FORCE algorithm is enabled by default.
+For basic configuration, it can be disabled using the BDD FORCE variable ordering algorithm option (see the options section).

 • Sliding window

 The sliding window algorithm aims to locally optimize an existing variable order for each window.